Business & Technology

-Threat intelligence gathered from multiple sources, and then processed and correlated, is the most effective, valuable, and actionable.
+Threat intelligence gathered from multiple sources, which is then processed and correlated, is the most effective, valuable, and actionable form of data out there.
 It’s what organizations with huge security resources use to better protect their networks.
 The problem is that this sort of higher-level intelligence has historically been out of the reach of most companies.
 So, in 2014, Fortinet took steps that would eventually lead to the formation of the Cyber Threat Alliance (CTA).
 We and other founding members, including McAfee, Symantec, and Palo Alto Networks, understood how critical it was to provide security professionals with the intelligence and technology they needed to identify an attack.
 We also knew they needed to be able to use that information immediately to stop an attack along the kill chain.

 Security companies like Fortinet, who were actively engaged in threat research, knew how much we relied on threat intelligence to protect our customers.
 We also knew that converting raw intelligence into something that was actionable required a level of expertise that many organizations didn’t possess.

-Our answer was to bring together participants from across the cybersecurity industry to correlate and share actionable threat intelligence in as close to real time as possible.
-We knew that organizations not only need this type of threat intelligence to better defend against cyberattacks, but that sharing threat intelligence also helps improve the overall security of the Internet.
+Our answer was to bring together participants from across the cybersecurity industry to correlate and share actionable threat intelligence in as close to real-time as possible.
+We knew that threat intelligence sharing would not only help organizations better defend themselves against cyberattacks but that it would also help improve the overall security of the Internet.

 While sharing threat intelligence is an important part of any security strategy, it’s only half the battle.
-External threat intelligence provides obvious benefits, but it also needs to be part of an integrated threat intelligence strategy.
+External threat intelligence provides obvious benefits, but to demonstrate its true value, this information must be woven into an integrated threat intelligence strategy.

 There are strong benefits to any organization that participates in collecting, processing, and sharing threat intelligence.
 One of the most important is that the wider the scope and scale of visibility into threats that we can create, the more everyone will be able to detect and mitigate new and emerging threats.